 Come on, people!
 I know you are eager to find scuba diving industry statistics that could give you hope, but… Do you answer the Nigerian government official telling you he has $10 million to transfer to you?

 The Cherry on a Sunday of Nonsense

 Of all the ridiculous announcements I’ve read about dive industry statistics offered by dubious market research companies, this one I just read today really impresses me because I think a kindergarten kid could have written something less ridiculous.

 This is the headline of a press release published in ‘Aerospace Journal’ (I’m not kidding):

 “Snorkeling Equipments Market 2020–2026 | XX% CAGR Projection Over the Next Five Years, Predicts Market Research Future According to Top Investors, Covering Sentimental Industry Analysis, Market Size & Growth”

 Well… Eureka!
 I’ve been waiting to get a sentimental industry analysis by top investors!

 Everything on that website and numerous other ones is very poorly translated into English.

 ‘Aerospace Journal’ is a standard WordPress website (they didn’t even change the icon) created in 2017 that doesn’t seem to contain anything related to aerospace — just a series of ‘press releases’ about market research covering everything and anything.
-These press releases link to numerous ‘market research companies’ all selling the same stuff.
+These press releases link to numerous ‘market research companies’ all selling the same stuff under different company logos.